BackTable / ENT / Contributor

-Listen to Dr. Walter on the BackTable ENT Podcast
+Listen to Dr. Joe Walter Kutz on the BackTable ENT Podcast

-BackTable ENT is a knowledge resource for practicing physicians.
+The BackTable Podcast is a knowledge resource by physicians for physicians.
 Learn from the experiences and expertise of Dr. Joe Walter Kutz and get practical advice on how to build your practice by listening to the BackTable ENT Podcast.

 J. Walter Kutz Jr., M.D., is a Professor of Otolaryngology and Neurological Surgery at UT Southwestern Medical Center.
 Dr. Kutz is also Co-director of UT Southwestern Medical Center's Neurofibromatosis Type 2 (NF2) program.